Plantersville, Texas

-Plantersville was incorporated as a city on May 15, 2017.
-It is in Grimes County, Texas, United States, at the junction of State Highway 105, Farm Road 1774, and the Atchison, Topeka and Santa Fe Railway in southeast Grimes County.
+Plantersville is a city in Grimes County, Texas, United States.
+It was incorporated as a city on May 15, 2017.
+It is located at the junction of Texas State Highway 105, Farm to Market Road 1774, and the Atchison, Topeka and Santa Fe Railway in the southeastern part of the county.
 It is adjacent to the city of Todd Mission.
+As of the 2020 census, its population was 464.

 Demographics

 Education

 Public education in the Plantersville area is provided by the Navasota Independent School District.
 Navasota High School is its comprehensive high school.

 Economy

-Since 1974, Plantersville has been home to the Texas Renaissance Festival, an annual event which attracts hundreds of thousands of visitors each year.
+Since 1974, Plantersville has been home to the Texas Renaissance Festival, an annual event that attracts hundreds of thousands of visitors each year.
 Over 644,000 visitors were recorded in 2017.